kopeckyf/taupy/documentation/source/basic/debates.rst

 Debate objects
 ==============

 In :py:mod:`taupy`, debates are instances of the :py:class:`taupy.Debate` class.
+The general logical structure of a debate is that of a conjunction:
+:py:class:`taupy.Debate` is a sub-class of :py:class:`sympy.And`.

 .. autoclass:: taupy.basic.core.Debate

 A :py:class:`Debate` is composed of arguments.
 These do not necessarily exhibit any relation.
 When a debate is initialised, its arguments are given as a comma-separated list.
-Any number of arguments can be passed to an :py:class:`Debate` object.
+Any number of arguments can be passed to a :py:class:`Debate` object.

 .. code:: python